akshayvijaynair/poredocs/quality-assurance/README.md

 - All project goals should have predefined goals and deadlines marked out
 ![image](../assets/images/Gantt%20Chart.png)

+- Detailed documentation on the collaboration guidelines can be found here - [Collaboration guidelines](./COMMUNICATION_GUIDELINES.md)

 ## X. Scaling Efforts
 - Provide guidelines for onboarding new team members -
   - All hiring and team member expectations are defined here: [Project Roles](/ROLES.md)